Dairon Blanco Preview, Player Props: Royals vs. Red Sox

 Dairon Blanco At The Plate

-- Blanco is batting .235 with six doubles, four triples, a home run and eight walks.
+- Blanco has six doubles, four triples, a home run and eight walks while hitting .235.

-- In 19 of 35 games this season (54.3%), Blanco has reached base safely via hit, and that includes multiple hits twice.
+- In 19 of 35 games this year (54.3%), Blanco has reached base via hit, and that includes multiple hits twice.

 - Blanco has driven in a run in 10 games this season (28.6%), including two games with multiple runs batted in.